 5. Secure your dashboard login

-It’s notoriously known fact that almost all WordPress websites have an administration dashboard accessible via /wp-admin address attached to the domain name like www.mydomain.com/wp-admin.
+It’s a notoriously known fact that almost all WordPress websites have an administration dashboard accessible via /wp-admin address attached to the domain name like www.mydomain.com/wp-admin.

 Also, most people use the default admin username, so the last thing the attacker needs to obtain is the password and people are very bad with using strong passwords.
 According to this article, the most hacked passwords are qwerty, 123456 and password.
 That’s beyond crazy.